rtoal/ple/onyx/README.md

 First, run the command `sh <(curl https://get.onyxlang.io -sSfL)` which will install onyx on your machine.
 Once this is done, you can run `onyx build -V [filename].onyx`.

-Note that you can test out code online by visiting the [Onyx Online Compiler](try.onyxlang.io) without installing the compiler on your machine.
+You can also try out Onyx online by visiting the [Onyx Online Compiler](https://try.onyxlang.io) without installing the compiler on your machine.

 ## About Onyx